Hecker, Petters, and Pawlenty: Turkeys of the Year 2009

 Since the disaster, MnDOT has awarded both companies new projects.
-Neither company has made the list of firms disqualified from getting state jobs, so technically transportation officials don't have a legal reason to shut them out.
-But really—isn't one bridge disaster bad enough?
+Neither company has made the list of firms disqualified from getting for state jobs, so technically transportation officials don't have a legal reason to shut them out.
+But really--isn't one bridge disaster bad enough?

-To make matters worse, MnDOT is moving like molasses to do work on bridges that have lower safety ratings than the 35W bridge did when it collapsed.
+To make matters worse, MnDOT is moving like molasses on bridges that have worse safety ratings than the 35W bridge did when it collapsed.
 MnDOT ranks bridges on a 100-point scale of structural adequacy.
 The failed 35W bridge had a score of 50 when it fell.
-In 2005, 71 bridges in the seven-county metro area scored even worse.
+In 2005, 71 bridges in the seven-county metro area scored even lower.